 Applitools Root Cause Analysis (RCA) provides insights into the causes of visual mismatches reported by Applitools Eyes.
 When a test is run, Eyes stores the DOM and CSS that generated the checkpoint along with the checkpoint image, and when a baseline is saved Eyes stores the DOM and CSS along with the updated baseline image.
 In the Test manager, when you view diffs between a baseline and checkpoint image, you can display differences between the checkpoint and baseline DOM and CSS information, and this can be helpful when trying to understand the cause of the visual difference.
 RCA is available in the Test editor, and on the Compare baseline page.
 For brevity we will refer to both of these tools as "the editor".

 RCA is only available for DOM based web applications.

 The editor displays RCA information when you click on a pink area that flags a visual difference in the checkpoint or baseline image panels (called here "diff").
 The editor compares the DOM and CSS information stored with the images, and displays significant differences for any DOM elements that could impact the diff.
 RCA also allows you to manually select the elements whose DOM and CSS information will be compared.
 The following sections describe how to do this in detail,

 Opening the RCA panel

-Open the RCA panel by clicking on the button in the top toolbar.
-You can also open and close the RCA panel by using the I shortcut key.
+Open the RCA panel by clicking on the Root cause analysis button in the left toolbar..

 If you see a message that indicates that DOM information is not available then proceed as described in the article Root cause analysis troubleshooting.